The Parkhill Community

 - Distinguished Member Award - ASLA, Texas Chapter

 Zack Dawson, PE

 Zack Dawson, PE, is an Associate and member of Parkhill’s Treatment Sector.
 Zack offices in Frisco.
 He has worked on a variety of municipal and industrial projects that include water treatment, wastewater treatment, sewer/water main construction, lift stations, and pump stations.
 He is an expert in water treatment and wastewater treatment design and regulatory compliance.
 His project management experience includes multiple projects that extend throughout West Texas, the DFW Metroplex, and Oklahoma markets.
 He is a recipient of Parkhill’s 2018 Innovation Award and the 2021 Rising Star Award.
 Zack also actively serves as a Director for the TSPE Preston Trail Chapter.

 Chad Dietz, RLA

-Chad Dietz, ASLA, is an Associate and member of Parkhill’s Landscape Architecture Practice.
+Chad Dietz, ASLA, is a Senior Associate and member of Parkhill’s Landscape Architecture Practice.
 As a Landscape Architect, he has developed a wide range of experience in the Higher Education, K-12, and Community Sectors.
 For his dedication to the profession, Chad has received the Certificate of Merit from the American Society of Landscape Architects.

 “Building community is an expansion of the Parkhill internal culture.
 One of the things that brought me to Parkhill was the multi-disciplinary structure of the company which facilitates internal design collaboration.
 What we strive to do each day for our clients is take that collaborative design mentality into each project.
 That starts with listening to our clients’ needs, responding to their needs in design, and pursuing the project to completion to ensure each project meets and exceeds initial expectations.
 Performing with the clients’ needs as our forefront builds relationships.
 The relationships that are the framework of our communities.”